 Um, there’s a reason why so many other brands like, like, think about, um, like Twitter just acquired Review, an email publishing platform–an email newsletter publishing platform.
 Facebook is reportedly developing their own email newsletter publishing platform.
 LinkedIn last December quietly rolled out this ability for every person on LinkedIn who’s publishing articles on LinkedIn.
 They can now basically send that out repackaged as an email newsletter through the LinkedIn platform.

 And so why are all these social platforms suddenly so interested in the newsletter space?
 Because it works because it always has.
 And so when people dismiss email marketing as old school, it’s like, “Nay, nay my friends.”

 Pam Didner: I think they dismiss it more or less.
 You know, everybody was like, “Oh, because we, everybody got spam.
 So the conversion is low.
 Therefore email marketing is not working.”
 That might be true to some extent, but it depends on the quality of the email you send out.
 And, uh, I like the way you emphasize in terms of an email newsletter.
 Let’s emphasize the letter part, not necessary, you know, the news part.
 And then, uh, the B2B marketing or the company needs to think through, for their email marketing, what kind of content, what kind of communication they want to move forward?

 Ann Handley: Yeah.
-And very often, especially in B2B, we relegate that email newsletter task to the most junior person on the team as the job of putting together the email newsletter – pulling in content from other departments, from content, from sales, you know, from customer care, like all of that.
-And, you know, I think that even some of the processes that we have in place undermine our ability to use that channel more effectively.
-And so, yeah, I would just encourage any B2B marketer who is listening to this to look at your email newsletter.
+Very often, especially in B2B, we relegate that email newsletter task to the most junior person on the team as the job of putting together the email newsletter – pulling in content from other departments, from content, from sales, you know, from customer care, like all of that.
+You know, I think that even some of the processes that we have in place undermine our ability to use that channel more effectively.
+So I would just encourage any B2B marketer who is listening to this to look at your email newsletter.